 According to Dr. Susan Newman, the first step to changing unhealthy patterns is to ask yourself if you’re spoiling your kid by giving them “unearned privileges.”
 This happens when you give in to their every whim, for example, to gain their approval or make up for things you didn’t experience in your own childhood.
 Try to help them learn about the difference between a “want” and a “need.”

 2. Stop making excuses for them

-Keep yourself from downplaying bad behavior.
-Don’t justify their tantrums by saying things like “that’s just how children are” because this will inadvertently encourage them to continue this pattern of behavior.
+Keep yourself from downplaying bad behaviour.
+Don’t justify their tantrums by saying things like “that’s just how children are” because this will inadvertently encourage them to continue this pattern of behaviour.

 Parenting Coach Lisa Bunnage cautions parents that the longer you wait, the harder it’s going to be to stop excusing your kid’s poor manners.
 She shares that her form of discipline is coupled with love—prioritizing rules, manners, and chores while tweaking it based on her kid’s needs.

 “Remember to meet their needs and manage their wants,” she writes on Brat Busters.

 3. Stop cautioning others not to scold them

 Back in the day, it was normal for teachers and non-relative elders to scold kids, but now it’s widely frowned upon.
 Many moms prefer to focus on their own child while refraining to discipline someone else’s.

 It’s important to be open to others disciplining your child—within reason.
 For instance, if your child’s teacher catches him misbehaving, she can’t very well let it slide.
 So long as you open the lines of communication with your kid’s teacher, she can be your helper in making sure your child is respectful and well behaved in school and at home.